martinleipert/martinleipert.github.io/index.md

 ---

 Hi I am Martin Leipert,
 being a passionate Coder, I am looking for new opportunities.
 Always open to new topics, especially in the area of Medical Informatics.
-You will find my CV and some example projects of mine here.

 You will finde my CV [here](curriculum) or you can download it here as [PDF](files/curriculum.pdf).

 # Example Projects

-To showcase what I already did, I provide you three example projects of mine here.
-They were selected from the areas of Augmented Reality, Image Processing and Deep Learning.
+Here I provide you three example projects of mine.
+They are selected from the areas of Augmented Reality, Image Processing and Deep Learning.

 ## Augmented Reality

 I developed a Unity visualization for a robotic simulation.
-The simulation uses untextured CAD Files.
+The simulation uses untextured CAD Files of robotic systems, to simulate their kinematics.
-Based on the desktop project i created a visulization for the Microsoft HoloLens.
+Based on the desktop project, I created a visualization for the Microsoft HoloLens.
+All calculations of the simulation are done on the desktop Backend.
+Communication with the HoloLens visualization is done via gRPC.

 <iframe width="720" height="540" src="https://www.youtube.com/embed/9MjZfvcG7JE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Additionally, I evaluated if real rooms could be integrated into the simulations collision model.
+As one can see below (from a very early stage plot) it likely works.

 ![Meeting Room measured with HoloLens](img/room_measured.png)

 ## Deep Learning

-In my research intern at the Pattern Recognition Lab at FAU Erlangen-Nuremberg I trained Neural Networks to retrieve medieval notary documents from a large document collection.
-In the collection only about 3.2 % are notary documents, so in training and retrieval class imbalance is quite severe.
+In my research intern at the Pattern Recognition Lab at FAU Erlangen-Nuremberg, I trained Neural Networks to retrieve medieval notary documents from a large document collection.
+In the collection only about 3.2 % of all documents are notary documents.
+Consequently, in training and retrieval class imbalance is quite severe.
 Additionally I trained a network (U-Net) to segment them.
 In both settings I used oversampling, different (dynamic) augmentations and loss functions (Cross Entropy, Negative Log Likelihood) to counter the class imbalance in segmentation and retrieval.
+For the dynamic augmentations I mainly used the Albumentations framework.

 ### Best Settings for Classification